cmlavoro/INF656Assignment3/README.md

 Select the Return to Contacts List button to return to the main list of contacts.

 Select the Add New Contact button and complete the form to add a new Contact record.

+Select a contact from the list, and update information about the contact.

+When creating a new contact or updating information about an existing contact, a success message appears with the specific save type.